ogivuk/quake3js/README.md

       * your public IP address (or Domain Name), if you want the server to be also accessible from the public network.
 If the host is behind a router (in a local network), you also need to set up the port forwarding on your router for the ports `80` and `27960`.
       * this hostname or the IP address will be used later for accessing the server (port 80), e.g., for the hostname `myquake3js` it will be `http://myquake3js`

-2. _Recommended_: Edit the server configuration:
+2. _Recommended_: Edit the server configuration

     * edit the `server.cfg` file to configure the server
     * it is **highly** recommended to change the default `rconpassword` as this password is used to remotely administer the server